 See detailed information about graduate assistantships, both in the speech-language-hearing sciences department and University-wide.

-If you're interested in applying for a GA position within the department, please submit the following items to Ms. Emilie Aguilar at 8890 McGaw Road, Columbia, MD, 21045 or email@example.com no later than March 30.
+If you're interested in applying for a GA position within the department, please submit the following items as separate documents to Ms. Emilie Aguilar, firstname.lastname@example.org, no later than March 30, regardless of your admission status.
 At this point, you do not need to complete an application form.
 Please note that students should apply prior to being accepted into the program.

 - Contact information for 3 references (name, phone, email)

 - Brief essay (approx. 250 words) delineating your (a) work experiences (e.g., research assistant), (b) responsibilities (e.g., data collection, data analysis), and (c) skills (e.g., SPSS, Microsoft Office) that are particularly relevant to an assistantship position in SLP.
 In addition, please indicate your interest and/or experience with a particular area of research in SLP.

 GA positions within the department are offered for the fall and spring of the first year of the program only.
 If you have any questions about the GA application process, please contact Ms. Emilie Aguilar at email@example.com.

 For information on federal and state financial aid programs or private alternative student loan programs, visit the financial aid office website or call 410-617-2576.

 Fellowships (merit-based) are awarded at the time of admission; no separate application process is required.
 For the 2016-17 admission cycle, 2-year fellowships were awarded in the amount of $28,130 ($14,065 per year).